Electrostatics/electrostatics.github.io/external_contributions/extern-tabi.md

 ### APBS Implementation

-The current implementation of TABI on APBS is <a href="#electrostatics">computing solvation energy and generating surface potential</a>.
+The current implementation of TABI on APBS is <a href="#electrostatics">computing solvation and free energy and generating surface potential</a>.
 New applications of TABI will be release soon.
 The target implementation for TABI are computing volumetric potential, calculating pKa and binding energy, eventually, for molecular dynamics.

 To run TABI on APBS, the input file requires section READ and ELEC as the following format: